Roland Paoletti: Hong Kong

 Paoletti later moved to Hong Kong, working at Palmer and Turner before becoming an architect at the rapidly expanding Mass Transit Railway (MTR) in 1975.
 He became chief architect in the MTR's programme to build a new urban transport system.

 Over a period of twelve years, Paoletti led a team that designed 37 stations on the Tsuen Wan, Kwun Tong and Island lines across Hong Kong completing the initial phase of the MTR.
-Paoletti was responsible for key design decisions that now form part of the MTR's design identity - the use of a single colour throughout a station, the use of mosaic tiles, and oversized calligraphy of the station name.
+Paoletti was responsible for key design decisions that now form part of the MTR's design identity – the use of a single colour throughout a station, the use of mosaic tiles, and oversized calligraphy of the station name.

 The use of individual colours for each station was thought to give each station a unique identity, as well as assisting illiterate passengers.
-According to MTR's Chief Architect Andrew Mead, the colours were often chosen based on the Cantonese names of the station - such as Choi Hung (Rainbow) and Lam Tin (blue).
+According to MTR's chief architect Andrew Mead, the colours were often chosen based on the Cantonese names of the station – such as Choi Hung (Rainbow) and Lam Tin (blue).

 Jubilee Line Extension

-In 1990, Sir Wilfrid Newton, chairman of the MTR, left Hong Kong to become chairman of London Regional Transport and Paoletti joined him in London, as commissioning architect for the new stations as part of the 10 mi Jubilee Line Extension.
+In 1990, Sir Wilfrid Newton, chairman of the MTR, left Hong Kong to become chairman of London Regional Transport, which Paoletti joined him in London as commissioning architect for the new stations as part of the 10 mi Jubilee Line Extension.

 There had been plans to extend the London Underground's Jubilee line for many years.
 The final route for the extension involved eleven stations: Westminster, Waterloo, Southwark, London Bridge, Bermondsey, Canada Water, Canary Wharf, North Greenwich, Canning Town, West Ham and Stratford, plus a new depot at Stratford.

 Since the 1930s, London Underground's architects had designed the surface buildings, but the sub-surface spaces were designed by civil engineers and only fitted out by the architects.
 Paoletti hired different architects to design each station, while maintaining that all should share an "underlying philosophy and essential elements."
-His own in house architect team coordinated the work of the various architect teams, as well working on Waterloo and Canada Water stations.
+His own in-house architect team coordinated the work of the various architect teams, as well working on Waterloo and Canada Water stations.